MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Check out screen](media/try-now.PNG "Check out screen")

+    > [!NOTE]
+    > The license will not expire for the duration of the Guides preview even though it says it’s only valid for 3 months.

 5. Now you need to add the PowerApps license to a user.
 To do that, in the left navigation, select **Users**, select **Active users**, and then select the check box for the user you want to add.

     ![Users > Active Users screen](media/users-active-users.PNG "Users > Active Users screen")